Selecting a finding on the detection findings page opens a side window that enables you to

 For findings from third-party sources, data displayed in this section is limited based on the external source information.

-The Details section helps you understand the context and impact of a security finding.
+The Details tab helps you understand the context and impact of a security finding.
+The following sections are displayed.

 For definitions and background on the items below, see Concepts.